aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 13. Scroll all the way down on the Review page and acknowledge the checkboxes.
 Then select Submit.
 14. You can view the stack’s progress through the CloudFormation page.

     a.
 Total time for the process to complete is approximately 1 hour.
 The initial stack used to provision the environment with the VPC, route tables, subnets, Active Directory, etc will take approximately 45 minutes to complete.
-Once complete, you will see a second stack automatically launch to provision the ParallelCluster Head and Compute Nodes.
+Once complete, you will see a second stack automatically launch to provision the ParallelCluster Head, Login, and Compute Nodes.
 This will take approximately 15-20 minutes to complete.

     ![](images/AD-stack-complete.PNG)